leoadec/leoadec.github.io/_degrees/bachelors-in-physics.md

   date: 2008-01-01
   end_date: 2009-01-01
 ---
- - Was awarded a two-year undergraduate research grant to study continuous dynamical decoupling.
+ - Researched continuous dynamical decoupling as part of an undergraduate research grant award.